The manifest.json

 peerDependencies

 The list of other apps that the app relies on to properly work.
 However, unlike regular dependencies, peer dependencies are not automatically installed in an account.
-Hence, these are mostly used in cases an app relies on paid apps or a specific version of an app.
+Hence, these are mostly used in cases where an app relies on paid apps or a specific version of an app.

 policies